TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 A fully priced, formal proposal appeared on the Heat Geek portal a couple of days later.
 The headline overview was a Vaillant aroTHEM plus 7kW with 6 new radiators and a guaranteed 380% minimum efficiency.

 Of course, the proposal included a domestic hot water system.
-That is a whole story in itself.
+That's a whole story in itself.
 For now, I'm going to focus on the heat pump.
 I'll cover the mystery hot water system another time.

 The detailed proposal included the heat loss and radiators for each room, together with a list of all the kit to be installed.
 As well as the heat pump and it's internal application interface control box, there was a Vaillant sensoCOMFORT system control and a myConnect internet gateway.